troperville

 "We don't even care about the story, it starts with the same thing.
 It's about a guy who, y'know, goes to the bathroom and he ends up in an alternate dimension where he's a lady in a space suit."

-• Flat "What.": During the discussions surrounding ASMT, this was Raocow's reaction to Rule 34 of his character being made.
+• Flat "What": During the discussions surrounding ASMT, this was raocow's reaction to Rule 34 of his character being made.

 • For Science!: His justification for exploring an area, finding it leads to death, then rewinding.

-• Foreign Cuss Word: "Tabarnak" (approx. "goddammit") "voyons" (approx. "Oh, come on!") and "simonak" are common, with "Merde" on occasion.
+• Foreign Cuss Word: "Tabarnak"note , "voyons" note and "simonak"note are common, with "merde"note on occasion.

 • Genki Guy: Pretty much the only time he runs out of energy to commentate is when a level is really hard.

-• Game Mod: Raocow plays many Super Mario World mods, which have been a mainstay of his LP ensemble since he began.
-The members of Raocow's community have also designed a mod for him to play titled A Super Mario Thing, complete with tons of Shout Outs to Raocow's many Catch Phrases.
+• Game Mod: raocow plays many Super Mario World mods, which have been a mainstay of his LP ensemble since he began.
+The members of raocow's community have also designed a mod for him to play titled A Super Mario Thing, complete with tons of Shout Outs to raocow's many Catch Phrases.

 • He's also made his own Kaizo-level romhack appropriately titled What The Hell?

-• Genre Savvy: Raocow is very genre savvy when it comes to platform games.
+• Genre Savvy: raocow is very genre savvy when it comes to platform games.
 He can sniff out a secret exit with almost no hint of its existence, and he even figures out puzzle levels, the bane of most platformers, without too much difficulty, mostly because he's Seen It All by now.

 • Gentle Giant: In his "tagged" video, he says he's 6'5", and in "Opening Pandora's Box," he described himself as "nearly two meters" tall.
 Both in and out of character, he seems like a friendly, easygoing guy.

-• Giant Space Flea from Nowhere: Lampshaded in one of the GMC Jam games that Raocow plays.
+• Giant Space Flea from Nowhere: Lampshaded in one of the GMC Jam games that raocow plays.
 The game ends with the Microsoft Sam-voiced Final Boss helicopter from the creator's previous Jam entry appearing and proclaiming "I AM HERE FOR NO REASON."

-• A God Am I: In his Copy Kitty Let's Play, Raocow gets just a little drunk on power and declares himself the Supreme Being.
+• A God Am I: In his Copy Kitty Let's Play, raocow gets just a little drunk on power and declares himself the Supreme Being.
 He then goes on to destroy the world (as usual) and kill Satan.

 • Good Bad Bugs: invoked In Super Mario Infinity, he likes the glitched "Course clear" screen that reads "Course cleior."

-• Good Bad Translation: invoked Raocow gets a big kick out of the strangely-translated Portuguese of Drama Mistery, including a sign that reads "OK SON, YOU ARE DOING THIS WELL" and a character named "JOWEY, the poison cow".
+• Good Bad Translation: invoked raocow gets a big kick out of the strangely-translated Portuguese of Drama Mistery, including a sign that reads "OK SON, YOU ARE DOING THIS WELL" and a character named "JOWEY, the poison cow".

-• When talkhauser Otane did a "proper" translation of VIP1 for raocow, she left the level named "Dodge the Beefsteak!" alone because that was just too damn funny.
+• When talkhauser Horikawa Otane did a "proper" translation of VIP1 for raocow, she left the level named "Dodge the Beefsteak!" alone because that was just too damn funny.
 (The actual translation was more along the lines of "Avoid the enemies".)

 • Gratuitous German: This video.
 It's actually pretty good.

-• Guide Dang It: This Game Maker game provides very little instruction of any kind.
-Conequently, Raocow has a little trouble figuring it out.
+• Guide Dang It!: This Game Maker game provides very little instruction of any kind.
+Conequently, raocow has a little trouble figuring it out.

-• Hoist by His Own Petard: Essentially every time he submits a level to a collab hack, just to die hundreds of times in traps of his own design when playing the level on record.
+• Essentially every time he submits a level to a collab hack, just to die hundreds of times in traps of his own design when playing the level on record.

-• Some of the difficult levels in ASMT were of Raocow's own design, including the infamous Trial of Iron.
+• Some of the difficult levels in ASMT were of raocow's own design, including the infamous Trial of Iron.

 • Yes, he's the one responsible for this mess.
 He hides it at first, presumably to receive unbiased feedback from his watchers, but owns up to it at the end of the second video.